sammo312/react-three-fiber-playground/README.md

 - `src/stores` – Zustand stores, including the route explorer and character state.
 - `public/*.glb` – GLB assets consumed by the React Three Fiber scenes.

+## Add a New route to the Project!
+- simply a new folder to the routes/ directory and render a Page.jsx in the folder.

 ## Troubleshooting

 - If Vite complains about `@tailwindcss/vite` being ESM-only, ensure `vite.config.mjs` remains ESM and you are running a compatible Node version.